About Sarah Sustaita, MS

 Therapy with me tends to be intentional yet pretty laid back.
 I have many clients who appreciate occasional sarcasm and humor (when appropriate, of course).

 I welcome feedback about what is or isn’t working, and sessions are a space where people are free to move, stim, or make themselves comfortable.
+This is your time.

 3